jpillora/xdomain/README.md

 it only modifies `window.XMLHttpRequest`.
 If you can't, break where `xhr.send()` is called and if you're using the original `XMLHttpRequest`, `xhr.constructor == window.XMLHttpRequest` will be false.

+Q: It's still not working!

+A: Enable `xdomain.debug = true;` and copy the `console.logs` to a new issue

 ## Contributing